 Frederick Reiken is the author of three novels, most recently Day For Night, which was published to wide acclaim with Reagan Arthur Books of Little, Brown & Co., as well as Little Brown U.K. in Great Britain and Australia.
 Translations have been published in Dutch (De Harmonie), French (Grasset), Spanish (Alianza Editorial), and Hebrew (Keter).

-Day for Night was a finalist for the Los Angeles Times Book Prize in fiction and was cited as one of the best books of the year by the Washington Post and the Kansas City Star.
-London’s Daily Telegraph listed Reiken as a “rising literary star.”
+Day for Night was a finalist for the Los Angeles Times Book Prize in fiction and was cited as one of the best books of the year by the Washington Post.

-Formerly a news reporter, columnist, and nature writer, he is a professor in the Department of Writing, Literature, and Publishing at Emerson College.
-He lives in western Massachusetts with his wife and daughters.
+Formerly a news reporter, columnist, and nature writer, he teaches creative writing at Emerson College.
+He lives in western Massachusetts with his wife and children.